 Australian Catholic University (ACU) was approached by the Department of Health and Human Services to prepare a program for sub-acute nurses that addressed all these requirements.
 The program had to be developed in a very short time frame to assist with the pandemic.
 It also needed to be a short and agile course that would present the plethora of continuously evolving and emerging information and evidence in a meaningful and structured manner.

 The COVID 4 NURSES project was initiated by the Australian Catholic University, School of Nursing, Midwifery & Paramedicine (VIC) in response to the urgent need to upskill Victorian nurses during the early stages of the COVID-19 pandemic.
 The online course was launched in early July 2020, shortly after the onset of the second wave of COVID-19 through community transmission in Victoria.
-It was delivered online to enable wide participation of nurses from across all areas of Victoria.
-The program was made available to nurses working in the Victorian health system.
+It was delivered online to enable wider participation from nurses working in the Victorian health system.

 The specific aims of the project were to: